p/vcproj2cmake/README.txt

     [quite likely the root cause is a string handling off-by-1 in TFS's merge code!]

-For a very revealing discussion with lots of experienced SCM/ALM people, you may look at http://jamesmckay.net/2011/02/team-foundation-server-is-the-lotus-notes-of-version-control-tools/
+For a very revealing discussion with many experienced SCM/ALM people, you may look at http://jamesmckay.net/2011/02/team-foundation-server-is-the-lotus-notes-of-version-control-tools/

 In short, it is strongly advisable to also check out other (possibly much more transparently developed) ALM solutions such as Trac, Jira, Polarion before committing to a specific product
-(these environments make up a large part of your development inner loop, thus a wrong choice will cost dearly in wasted time and inefficiency). http://almatters.wordpress.com/2010/08/19/alm-open-source-tools-eclipse-mylyn-subclipse-trac-subversion/
+(these environments make up a large part of your team's development inner loop, thus a wrong choice will cost dearly in wasted time and inefficiency). http://almatters.wordpress.com/2010/08/19/alm-open-source-tools-eclipse-mylyn-subclipse-trac-subversion/